|Home||Bio||Publications||Events||Bill's Books||Worth Reading||For Writers||Contact|

-I've been reviewing books for Virginia Living since 2003, and before that I wrote freelance reviews
+I've been reviewing books for Virginia Living since 2003, and writing freelance reviews before that

 for various magazines and newspapers.
-I've been asked countless times
+Countless friends and acquaintances have asked me

-what books I'm reading and which of those I would recommend, so it seemed a good idea to put
+what books I'm reading and which of those I'd recommend, so it seemed a good idea to put

-together a list of "best reads" that I could share with anyone interested.
+together a list of "best reads" that I could share with anyone interested in my opinion.

 Remember though, tastes vary; a book I think is a great read might not be your particular flavor.